There are a number of different reasons why a guy might want to speak with a dietitian.

 For each of the leading risk factors for erectile dysfunction, there are clear dietary management options that exist.

 - For High Blood Pressure – The dietary management of high blood pressure is contingent on sodium reduction paired with an increase in potassium intake.
+Most North American men consume way too much sodium – you can learn more about the specific connection between sodium and sexual health by reading my article on the topic.

 - For High Blood Cholesterol – The most straightforward dietary management strategy for high blood cholesterol is to incorporate foods from the portfolio diet.